Abhijit-aptus-123/Task_Manager-Backend/README.md

 - If `view = false` → all actions = false

 ### 📋 Tasks

-- Create, update, delete tasks
+- Create, update, and delete tasks based on permissions
-- Assign tasks to users
+- Assign tasks to other users (if permitted)
 - Default assignment = self
-- Admin → full access
-- User → only own tasks
+- Access is controlled via **RBAC permissions**, not fixed roles
+- Users can:
+  - View tasks (own or all based on permission)
+  - Update tasks (if `update` permission is granted)
+  - Delete tasks (if `delete` permission is granted)

 ### 🔍 Filtering & Pagination